Impact of cavity geometry on microlaser dynamics

-We analyze the laser intensity fluctuations using the short-term radio-frequency (RF) spectra and monitoring its temporal evolution.
+We analyze the laser intensity fluctuations using the short-term radio-frequency (RF) spectra and their temporal evolution.
 We calculate the temporal Fourier transform of every 10-ns-long streak image and average its magnitude squared in space.
-Then a broadband continuous signal from spatio-temporal beating of lasing modes and amplified spontaneous emission (ASE) is subtracted from the RF spectrum, in order to highlight discrete peaks from irregular pulsations due to lasing instabilities \cite{SM}.
-As shown in Fig.~\ref{fig2}(b), the subtracted RF-spectra clearly show the different degree of lasing stability for the five cavity geometries.
-The D-shaped and stadium cavities show rare, small peaks due to temporal oscillations [Fig.~\ref{fig2}(b$_1$-b$_2$)]. \Lim cavities have more peaks and are less stable than D-shaped and stadium lasers.
-Ellipse resonators [Fig.~\ref{fig2}(b$_4$)] feature much stronger and more frequent peaks than the other four cavity geometries.
-The square microlasers [Fig.~\ref{fig2}(b$_5$)] exhibit much weaker and rarer peaks than ellipse.
+Then a broadband continuous signal from the spatio-temporal beating of lasing modes and amplified spontaneous emission is subtracted from the RF spectra, which highlights discrete peaks from irregular pulsations due to lasing instabilities \cite{SM}.
+The subtracted RF-spectra in Figs.~\ref{fig2}(b$_1$-b$_5$) clearly show different degrees of stability for the five geometries.

 For a more quantitative statistical analysis, we characterize the RF-spectra with two measures in Fig.~\ref{fig3}(a).
 The first one (left axis) is the total RF power $S_{\mathrm{tot}}$, obtained by integrating the short-term RF spectra [Fig.~\ref{fig2}(b)] in both frequency and time.
-The second one (right axis) measures the occurrence of RF peaks by the participation ratio of the RF spectra \cite{SM}.
+The second one (right axis) measures the frequency of occurrence of RF peaks by the participation ratio of the RF spectra \cite{SM}.
 To account for the cavity-to-cavity variations, we average these quantities over five different lasers per geometry.
-Both the overall fluctuation power and the frequency of occurrence of intensity pulsations vary by several orders of magnitude for different cavity geometries.
-The D-cavity microlasers have the overall weakest and rarest pulsations, followed by the stadia. \Lim cavities have clearly stronger and more frequent pulsations than D-cavities and stadia.
-The ellipse lasers have by far the strongest and most frequent pulsations.
+Both the overall fluctuation power and the occurrence of intensity pulsations vary by several orders of magnitude for different cavity geometries.
+The D-cavity microlasers have the weakest and rarest pulsations, followed by the stadia. \Lim cavities have stronger and more frequent pulsations than D-cavities and stadia.
+The ellipse lasers have the strongest and most frequent pulsations.
 The square cavities, in contrast, are much more stable than ellipses and close to stadia.
-We notice that for both chaotic and regular ray dynamics, cavity shapes that support spatially extended lasing modes exhibit more stable lasing dynamics than those with spatially localized modes.